filodb/FiloDB/README.md

 The dataset can be queried using the DataFrame DSL.
 See the section [Querying Datasets](#querying-datasets) for examples.

+### Spark Streaming Example

+It's not difficult to ingest data into FiloDB using Spark Streaming.
+Simple use `foreachRDD` on your `DStream` and then [transform each RDD into a DataFrame](https://spark.apache.org/docs/latest/streaming-programming-guide.html#dataframe-and-sql-operations).

+For an example, see the [StreamingTest](spark/src/test/scala/filodb.spark/StreamingTest.scala).

 #### Spark SQL Example (spark-sql)

 Start Spark-SQL: